Sunday, March 12, 2017

 The fish contain polychlorinated biphenyls, or PCBs, at levels that are of potential concern to the general public, according to the Connecticut Department of Public Health.
 PCBs can affect the endocrine system and brain development and can cause cancer in animals.

 Wednesday's advisory reflected new data indicating that PCB levels have dropped.
 In the past few years, the state health department has recommended that the general public eat large bluefish and striped bass only once every two months, rather than every month as advised this year.
+Children under 6 and women who are nursing, pregnant or of childbearing age are considered at higher risk and should not eat the fish at all.
+Everyone else should eat no more than one meal of the fish per month, according to the state health department.

 The seven states released their advisories together so travelers would know to be cautious about the fish in all of the affected states, since the fish tend to move between states.
 "The species are migratory and many of the fish that are in Connecticut today could be in New Jersey in the fall," said Brian Toal, an epidemiologist with the state health department.